Charmed in Chiang Mai

-Two days are never really enough to get to know a place.
+Three days are never really enough to get to know a place.
 I am one of those they call a weekend warrior, so I know.
-While I am ready to embrace slow travels, which is an offshoot of the slow food movement, I just don't have both the time nor the money for it.
+While I am ready to embrace slow travels, I just don't have both the time nor the money for it.

 It was me who requested the group to add Chiang Mai to our annual backpacking itinerary.
 I decided to forego the first part of the trip (Ho Chi Minh – Phnom Penh – Siem Reap) and just join them in Bangkok.